Haskili/ShortFTP/README.md

 Options for the server are:
 * -D for debugging, which prints more information to terminal such as client IP
 * -NP which allows any password thrown at the server from the client to be accepted
-* -NT allows the client to take infinite time to respond with a file that they want once given the list
+* -NT Allows the client to take infinite time to respond with a file that they want once given the list
 * -SU Allows the user to designate they wish for the server to stay up and keep receiving new clients until they manually close the process
+* -RM Sets the server to recover after certain types of errors.
+Allows for better usage of -SU if the user wants to leave the server running without resetting on error.

 ### Client: